thsant/3dmcap/doc/index.rst

  $ v4l2-ctl -d /dev/video1 -c focus_auto=0
  $ v4l2-ctl -d /dev/video1 -c focus_absolute=0

 The example above assumes your USB camera is connected as ``/dev/video1``.
-After that, you can use the utility ``camcal.py``, included in the 3-Demeter Capture software, to calibrate the camera.
+After that, you can use the utility ``camcal.py``, included in the 3dmcap software, to calibrate the camera.
 If 1920x1080 is the maximum resolution your camera is able to support, you should run ``camcal.py`` as the following:

 ::